-Having addressed the procedure of transforming the element characteristics of the one-dimensional bar element into the global coordinate system of a twodimensional structure, we now address a method of obtaining the global equilibrium equations via an element-by-element assembly procedure.
+Having addressed the procedure of transforming the element characteristics of the one-dimensional bar element into the global coordinate system of a two-dimensional structure, we now address a method of obtaining the global equilibrium equations via an element-by-element assembly procedure.
 The technique of directly assembling the global stiffness matrix for a finite element model of a truss is discussed in terms of the simple two-element system depicted in Figure 3.2.
 Assuming the geometry and material properties to be completely specified, the element stiffness matrix in the global frame can be formulated for each element using Equation 3.28 to obtain for element 1 and for element 2.
-The stiffness matrices given by Equations 3.33 and 3.34 contain 32 terms, which together will form the $6 \times 6$ system matrix containing 36 terms.
+The stiffness matrices given by Equations 3.33 and 3.34 contain 32 terms, which together will form the 6×6 system matrix containing 36 terms.
 To "assemble" the individual element stiffness matrices into the global stiffness matrix, it is necessary to observe the correspondence of individual element displacements to global displacements and allocate the associated element stiffness terms to the correct location in the global matrix.
-For element 1 of Figure 3.2, the element displacements per
+For element 1 of Figure 3.2, the element displacements correspond to global displacements per while for element 2